Here at Money Talks News, we spend a lot of time telling you how to save money.

 You can save some serious money by selling your vehicle and relying on your feet, bicycle or public transportation instead.
 If you need a car for a longer trip, rent one.

 Less extreme options: If you can’t bear to be without a vehicle, at least drive it less.
-Carpool whenever possible, and combine errands.
+Carpool whenever possible and combine errands.
 You can also go in with a neighbor or friend and buy a car to share.

 5. Go veggie

 Beef takes a bite out of many grocery budgets.
 Extreme savers might want to eliminate meat altogether from their diet.
 Of course, vegetarian diets can be expensive if you’re buying out of season or loading up on specialty products.
+So plan your menu with care.

 Less extreme options: Maybe you aren’t ready to give up meat completely.
 You can always have one or two meatless days a week or buy cheaper cuts of meat to keep costs down.